ergonames/ergo-names-docs/system/tokenstandard.md

 - Minimum Length: 1
 - Maximum Length: 20

-A couple examples could be:
+A couple of examples could be:

 - ~abc
 - ~abc123